 - HELP the student identify options for action and probable consequences.

 - MAINTAIN clear and consistent boundaries and expectations.

-- REFER the student with the reminder that seeking help is a sign of strength and courage.
+- REFER the student and remind them that seeking help is a sign of strength and courage.

 When to Make a Referral